timraay/HLLLogUtilities/SECURITY.md

-# Data protection with HLLLogUtilities
+# Data protection with HLL Log Utilities

-HLLLogUtilities (or **HLU** in short) is a log capturing utility for Hell Let Loose.
+HLL Log Utilities (or **HLU** in short) is a log capturing utility for Hell Let Loose.
 In order to get the information it needs, it utilizes RCON.
 Thus it requires your RCON credentials in order to operate.

 Of course, you need to be careful with whom you grant RCON access.
 And as someone who will be a stranger to most of you, I think it is more than reasonable to clarify how exactly HLU will handle your private information, and what options you get to keep your password more safe.